MeloBastian/Mam_Ne/Correlation_analysis/README.md

 [4] Plot the correlation matrice graphe using a modified version of the ggcorrplot R function.

-[5] The different correlation matrix figure are manually merged in a unique figure.
+[5] The figures for the different correlation matrices are manually merged in a unique figure.

 - ### **/script**